 The Farthing Trilogy by Jo Walton

-Farthing (Farthing Trilogy #1)—Chilling alternate history: If Nazi Germany had won the war
+Farthing (Farthing Trilogy #1)—What if Nazi Germany had won the war?

 Ha’penny (Farthing Trilogy #2)—A gripping alternate history of England after World War II